 Proper socialization and lifelong proper care requires that you spend time with your baby everyday for several hours, this is a big commitment.

 I recommend that pet owners have their kinkajou spayed/neutered to avoid health problems and behavioral problems later in life.
 This can be expensive and unless the vet has experience with kinkajous, the surgery can be fatal.

 The kinkajou’s diet consist of fresh fruits that will need to be prepared and cut for them each night.
-This can get expensive.
+This can get expensive and time consuming.

 Remember to locate a vet experienced with exotics and that is willing to see your baby BEFORE you get your baby.
 Before the big day, schedule an appointment for your baby be seen within 72 hours for our health warranty.
 Have your vet give a general examination and let them get familiar with you and your baby in case of an emergency or routine visits in the future.
 You should take your baby in yearly for annual checkups.
 Kinkajous specifically may need periodic teeth cleaning and will need to be spayed or neutered between 6-12 months old.